+Section Change

-Section Change Introduction Edited text stating the scoring criteria for Agri Environment and Organic management for the 2024 round can be found in sections 2 and 3 respectively.
-Edited text stating the scoring criteria for Slurry Storage and Water-use efficiency irrigation lagoon can be found in sections 4 and 5 respectively.
-You can find the scoring page for the 2023 round using the archive .
+Introduction Edited text stating details on the availability and requirements for the Slurry Storage round opening in 2024 will follow shortly Edited text stating the scoring criteria for Agri Environment and Organic management for the 2024 round can be found in sections 2 and 3 respectively.
+You can find the scoring page for the 2023 round using the archive.
 Agri - Environment Scoring Criteria Revisions to text and supporting documents including updated: Agri Environment score sheet, Vulnerable species recording form and guidance, updated collaborative management plan and updated Scheduled Monuments leaflet.
 Updated wader survey template from 2024 onwards.
-Slurry Storage Scoring Criteria Added Section 4 to cover Slurry Storage.
-Water-use Efficiency - Irrigation Lagoon Added Section 5 to cover Water-use Efficiency -Irrigation Lagoon scoring guidance and scoring criteria.
+Slurry Storage Scoring Criteria Added Section 4 to cover Slurry Storage - updated details on the availability and requirements for the Slurry Storage round opening in 2024 will follow shortly.